kathiresan18062003/march-FS-team-H/Gokul/about.md

-Gokul - Security Association of Artificial Intelligence and Data Science Department
+Gokul - Secretary Association of Artificial Intelligence and Data Science Department